jweinst1/the-oblivion-language/states.md

 $$
 This expression will evaluate to false, as the right operand is false, a different state from the left operand, which refers to the true state. *Note: The Oblivion language enables such expressions to result in more than true or false states*.

+The *or* operator is similar to the *and* operator, denoted by a `||` symbol

 In general, logical operations can take both values and states as operands, yet they will always result in a state, not a value.
-The *and* and the *or*